Hzzone-Archives/loss-function-comparation/README.md

 # loss-function-comparation
 softmax_loss, softmax_loss+center_loss,
 and contrastive_loss on siamese network.
+training on CASIA-WebFace, and test on lfw.